 The College Music Society has had a longstanding commitment to supporting technology training and encouraging forums for sharing the integration of technology with music instruction and performance.
-Summer music technology training institutes for professional development have been held over the years, first at Indiana University and then at Illinois State University, and every CMS annual conference since the early 1980s has featured presentations by its membership on using technology in creative ways instruction.
+Summer music technology training institutes for professional development have been held over the years, first at Indiana University and then at Illinois State University, and every CMS annual conference since the early 1980s has featured presentations by its membership on using technology in creative ways of instruction.

-The CMS Instructional Technology Initiative Award recognizes exceptional contributions made by the CMS membership in demonstrating the effective use of technology to improve college music instruction.
-Given annually, the Award recognizes an active CMS member who has demonstrated exceptional initiative in integrating technology with college music instruction.
+The CMS Instructional Technology Initiative Award recognizes exceptional contributions made by the CMS and ATMI membership in demonstrating the effective use of technology to improve tertiary music instruction.

 The following criteria are used in considering the project:

 - Demonstration of originality and uniqueness in the use of technology in support of tertiary music instruction in the classroom, studio, or ensemble.
 When a specific theme is noted for an award year, the application will be judged on the effectiveness of the technology to meet the specified need.

 - Evidence of effectiveness on student learning and results achieved.
 Present data to show the effectiveness of the technology’s use in tertiary music instruction settings.

 - Provides a model for effective practice that can be replicated in other education settings.

 - Uses readily available technology solutions that other musicians and educators can easily implement.
 However, applicants should not use the Award application to promote personally developed software or hardware under consideration or produced as a commercial project.